 A general-purpose interface to constructing a switchAnalyzeRlist.
-The data needed for this function are
+The data needed for this function are:

 - 1: An isoform count expression matrix (nessesary).
 See importIsoformExpression for an easy way to import Salmon/Kallisto/RSEM or StringTie expression - 2: Optional.
 Normalized biological replicate isoform abundances.
+Must be normalized for both sequence depth and isoform length.
+Preferably TPM but RPKM/FPKM is a decent alternative.
+If not provided the function will calculate RPKM/FPKM from the count data.
 See importIsoformExpression for an easy way to import Salmon/Kallisto/RSEM or StringTie expression - 3: Isoform annotation (both genomic exon coordinates and which gene the isoform belongs to).
-This can also be supplied as the path to a GTF file from which the data is then extracted. - 4: A design matrix indicating which samples belong to which condition
+This can also be supplied as the path to a GTF file from which the data is then extracted. - 4: A design matrix indicating which samples belong to which condition along with any potential confounding factors (e.g. batch effects)